5 Best React Product Tour Libraries for Onboarding UX (2024)

 What Is a React Product Tour?

-A React product tour is a product tour created using a React library that guides users through your application with an onboarding wizard including UX elements and overlays such as product tours, step-by-step guides, interactive walkthroughs, contextual dialog boxes, tooltips, and UX hotspots.
+A React product tour is a new user onboarding experience built using a React library.
+It guides users through your React application with an onboarding wizard, which includes UX elements and overlays such as product tours, step-by-step guides, interactive walkthroughs, contextual dialog boxes, tooltips, and UX hotspots.

 They’re usually a lite solution that helps you inject an onboarding experience into your product or website with a few lines of code.